 CAUSE OF ACTION: Northern made formal demand on OneOk on February 23, 2001 for arbitration of the gas measurement dispute that exists between the parties as the result of the imbalance that has been acruiing at the Bushton Plant since July 1998.
 That imbalance amounts to $3, 315, 393.28 as of December 2000.

 STATUS: Northern designated its arbitrator on February 23.
 OneOk’s named its arbitrator on March 9, 2001 and served discovery requests.
+The arbitration hearing began May 9, 2001.

 9. Northern Natural Gas Company vs. OneOk Bushton Processing Inc. (District) NOT REVISED